Girivashn2607/Amazone-Web-page-Clone-/README.md

 # Amazone-Web-page-Clone-
-This is my project on cloning Amazon Web page.
+This is my project on cloning Amazon Web page using HTML and CSS.